Rape culture: Effects on men

-Chapleau, Oswald, Russel (2008) address how we need to break down the gender differences in rape myths and learn to accept that it happens to both sexes.
-When it comes to how societies function on a social and ideological force, due to the fact that males and females experience the same negative effects such as rape, we need to start addressing and breaking down the rape myths.
-Whereas, Whatley and Riggio (1993) found that males blame the victim more than females even when the victims are males.
+Chapleau, Oswald, & Russel (2008) address how we need to break down the gender differences in rape myths and learn to accept that it happens to both sexes.
+When it comes to how societies function on a social and ideological basis, due to the fact that males and females experience the same negative effects of rape, we need to start addressing and breaking down rape myths.
+Whatley and Riggio (1993) also found that males more than females tend to blame the victim, even when victims are male.

 Prevalence

-While research about rape culture has been mostly conducted in Westernized countries, particularly the United States, there are a number of other countries that have been described as "rape supportive" societies.
-These places have similarities to Western countries in terms of beliefs and gender stereotyping, but there are some significant differences that explain the high rate of rape and sexual assault in these less developed parts of the world.
+In sociological studies, the phrase "rape culture" is used to distinguish so-called rape-prone countries (such as the United States) from countries where rape is a relatively rare crime ("rape-free" countries).
+Rape statistics reported by law enforcement agencies can differ from estimates of sexual violence due to the dark figure of crime.
+While research about rape culture has been mostly conducted in developed countries, there are a number of other countries that have been described as "rape supportive" societies.
+These places have similarities in terms of beliefs and gender stereotyping, but there are some significant differences that explain the high rate of rape and sexual assault in these countries.
+Rape culture can form in some religious settings.